charliecalvert/CloudNotes/Assignments/Prog219Final2016.md

 Your next set of priorities include:

 - Ensuring your code is thoroughly refactored into
-  - Renewable and Energy Types folders on the client and server
+  - Renewable and Energy Types folders on the client and server (public/javascripts, views)
-  - Files in the routes directory for handling various tasks such as responding to requests for  **renewables** data, **high-tech-energy** data and **settings** data.
+  - Files in the routes directory for handling **settings** (database) data.
 - At least one of the following:
   - High Tech Energy Overview Page
   - High Tech Energy Types Page